-How to Get Your Real Estate License in OregonPDH Real Estate
+How to Get Your Real Estate License in OregonPDH Staff

 In Oregon, the entry-level real estate license is the broker license.
 This differs from many other states, but its rights and responsibilities are similar to the real estate salesperson license available in other states.
 Oregon real estate brokers conduct professional real estate activities under the guidance of a principal broker.
 A few of the steps for real estate brokers is Oregon are different from steps required in other states, which can become confusing.
 This guide will walk you through the steps of obtaining your Oregon real estate license.

 In order to meet the basic qualifications to become a real estate agent, you must be 18 years old and hold a high school diploma or its equivalent, such as a GED.
 These qualifications ensure that you are well-prepared for the college-level education that will follow.

 You must also create a free account with eLicense, the agency that handles Oregon’s real estate license process.
 This process is easy but does require a computer and Internet connection.
 This is the platform through which you will handle real estate license applications.

 In many states, submitting an application is the last step.
 This is not so in Oregon.
 You will submit a license first.
 In order to submit a real estate application, you must pay a $230 fee.
 The fee is not refundable.
 Submit your real estate application with accurate, detailed information.
 In return, you will receive an applicant identification number via email.
 It is important that you keep track of this ID number.

 Oregon requires that you obtain 150 hours of broker pre-licensing education through an agency-approved school.
 This includes a total of seven courses total.
 Education includes a combination of 30 hours of real estate law, 30 hours of real estate finance, and 30 hours of Oregon real estate practice.
 Additionally, you must take 15 hours in real estate contracts, 10 hours in property management, 20 hours in brokerage, and 15 hours in real estate agency.